monicahq/monica/docs/installation/providers/debian.md

 sudo apt update
 ```

-Install PHP 8.0 or 8.1 with these extensions:
+Install PHP 8.1 with these extensions:

 -   bcmath
 -   curl